sipart/spring_lab/GCP setup and more.md

 │           ├── get_conf_and_int.retry
 │           └── get_conf_and_int.yml
 ```

 #### Forward Essentials

+Forward Essentials collects and organizes data about your network automatically producing an always up-to-date topology and inventory.
+Configuration and state data is searchable network-wide across all your devices.

 After installation (you need to sign up [here](https://www.forwardnetworks.com/network-mapping-software/) to get a logon to the web app and download software - essentials is free) start the collector on the Linux automation host (it does not run as a service) to do device discovery and snapshots.